MCResourcePile/addon-project/src/content/wiki/ranks/advisor.md

 groups: Staff
 ---

-Advisors are part of the former Overcast Network Development and [Administration](https://mcresourcepile.github.io/addon-project/wiki/ranks/administrator) team.
-They are chosen to assist and guide the staff and the development team with their experience and knowledge on running the servers.
-They have operator permissions on the server.
+Advisors are part of the former [Overcast Network](https://mcresourcepile.github.io/addon-project/wiki/history/ocn) Development and Administration team.
+They were chosen to assist and guide the staff and the development team with their former experience and knowledge on running the servers.
+They also had operator permissions on the server.
+The Advisor rank was [retired](https://stratus.network/forums/topics/5a9c9954c38e850001000008) on March 4th, 2018.

 #### Description

-Advisors serve as the tutors for the administration and staff team.
-They help the staff keep the server running smoothly take on projects on their own.
-Despite them having operator permissions, they are not official [staff](https://stratus.network/staff).
+Advisors served as the tutors for the administration and staff team.
+They helped the staff keep the server running smoothly took on projects on their own.
+Despite them having operator permissions, they were not official [staff](https://stratus.network/staff).
 However, they may assist in moderation.

 #### Requirements